Ex-Proud Boys leader Joseph Biggs sentenced to 17 years for US Capitol riot

 Stewart Rhodes, the founder of the Oath Keepers, another far-right group, had previously been sentenced to 18 years in prison in a separate seditious conspiracy case.
 Seditious conspiracy — established under a Civil War-era law — makes it a crime to conspire to oppose the government by force.

-Biggs’s co-defendants Zachary Rehl, Enrique Tarrio and Ethan Nordean had not yet been sentenced after also being convicted of seditious conspiracy.
-Rehl’s sentencing was expected later on Thursday.
+Two of Biggs’s co-defendants — Enrique Tarrio and Ethan Nordean — had not yet been sentenced after also being convicted of seditious conspiracy.

+Another co-defendant, Zachary Rehl, received a sentence of 15 years shortly after Biggs’s hearing.
+He told the court on Thursday, “I regret involving myself with any of it,” as he broke down crying.

 A fifth Proud Boys member, Dominic Pezzola, was acquitted of seditious conspiracy in May but was convicted of other serious charges.

-Though Biggs’s 17-year sentence is long for a January 6 case, US District Judge Timothy Kelly ultimately opted for a prison term below the typical sentencing guidelines.
+Though Biggs’s 17-year sentence is one of the longest for a January 6 case, US District Judge Timothy Kelly ultimately opted for a prison term below the typical sentencing guidelines.
 It was also far less than the 33-year prison term sought by federal prosecutors.

 Kelly said on Thursday that he was not “trying to minimise the violence” that occurred on January 6.
 But he said the event was not comparable to a mass casualty event and therefore did not justify the longer sentence.